 - Utilize the National Registry of Emergency Medical Technicians (NREMT) exam for initial licensure at the EMT and Paramedic levels.

-- Have a system to conduct a criminal background check for EMS personnel compliant with the FBI criteria, based on the results of fingerprint or other biometric data checks within five years after activation of the Compact.
+- Have a system to conduct a criminal background check for EMS personnel compliant with the FBI criteria, based on the results of fingerprint or other biometric data checks within five years after Compact enacted.

 - Have a mechanism in place for receiving and investigating complaints about individuals.

 Unlike EMT and Paramedic, it is recognized that practice of AEMT’s is not consistent from state to state.
-The Commission will address the AEMT role during the rule writing process.
+The Commission will address the AEMT role during the rulemaking process.

-While actual costs will vary from state to state for an FBI complaint background check including biometric data, the current minimum is $50.00.
+The actual costs will vary from state to state for an FBI complaint background check including biometric data.
 Once the tenth state enacts the REPLICA legislation, the clock begins on the five-year window to implement the criminal background check component.
-For example, if the tenth state passes the Compact legislation on July 1, 2016, all other states that enact REPLICA from that date on will be required to conduct them by July 1, 2021.
+The clock began ticking on May 8, 2017,

 EMS personnel eligible under REPLICA must be 18 years of age, have an unrestricted license from a member state, and practice under the supervision of a medical director in their home state.

 In the “2012 to Today” section of this website, the extensive and inclusive process of developing REPLICA and the model legislation is outlined.
 State legislatures will need to adopt this language in full, with no material changes.
-We have technical assistance available from the Council of State Governments (CSG), National Center for Interstate Compacts (NCIC) should questions related to this process come up.
+We have technical assistance available from the Council of State Governments (CSG), National Center for Interstate Compacts (NCIC) should questions related to this process need to be answered.

-For more information and assistance, please contact Sue Prentiss, REPLICA Advocate at (603)381-9195 or Prentiss@emsreplica.org.
+For more information and assistance, please contact Dan Manz, REPLICA Advocate at 802-316-2126 or [email protected].